Knack Glossary

 Account

-The Account user table stores all user records regardless of assigned user roles.
+The Account table stores all user records regardless of assigned user roles.

 User Roles

-Users roles are a specific type of user, common examples are Admins and Employee.
+Users roles are a specific type of user.
+Common examples that are used are admins and employees.glossary25

 Logins require a user email and password to access pages in the app.
 This can be used to restrict or allow access to different pages and views in the app, based on the user type, or user role.